1. GENERAL INFORMATION

-The current State Energy Policy of the Czech Republic assumes nuclear power as feasible option.
+The updated State Energy Policy of the Czech Republic considers nuclear power to be a feasible option.

 2.3.2.
 Project management

-It is assumed that delivery of a new unit(s) will be “turn-key” delivery.
+It is assumed that the delivery of new units will be a “turn-key” project.

 2.3.3.
 Project funding

-The size of the project requires participation of world largest banks but at moment no official plan has been announced.
+At the moment no official plan has been announced.

 2.3.4.
 Electric grid development

-The backbone internal electric grid owned by CEPS (see above) is adequate to internal transfers but in last years a lack of capacity for border and through transfers (mainly north-south direction) was noticed.
-New investments will be oriented to this direction and to strengthening of new units’ connection.
+The backbone internal electric grid owned by CEPS, a.s. (see above) is adequate for internal transfers.
+New investments will be oriented mainly to the strengthening of the connection of new units.

 2.3.5.
 Site Selection

-The primary selected site for two new units is existing site at Temelín which was originally planned for four units (only two were realized).
-For a further expansion the site of the other existing NPP at Dukovany is considered mainly due to existing infrastructure and acceptance of public.
+The primary site selected for two new units is the existing site at Temelín which was originally planned for four units (only two have been built).
+For a possible further expansion the site of the NPP at Dukovany is considered mainly due to the existing infrastructure and acceptance by the public.

 2.4.
 Organizations involved in construction of NPPs

-As far as most of the equipment and all construction parts of both NPPs were produced inside of the country or in Slovakia (second part of former Czechoslovakia) involvement of domestic companies is assumed.
+Since most of the equipment and all construction parts of both NPPs were produced inside of the country or in Slovakia (second part of the former Czechoslovakia), involvement of domestic companies is expected.
 Some of them are listed below in Appendix 2.

-There are no domestic specialized capacities in the area uranium enrichment, fuel fabrication, spent fuel processing and heavy water production.
+There are no domestic specialized capacities in the area of uranium enrichment, fuel fabrication, and spent fuel processing and heavy water production.
 The only exception is research in fuel coating and spent fuel processing.

 2.5.
 Organizations involved in operation of NPPs

-It is assumed that CEZ, operator of existing NPPs will operate any new NPP.
+It is assumed that CEZ, a.s., operator of both existing NPPs, will operate any new NPP.
 It is the only organization licensed to operate a NPP.